codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 max-width="60%"
 %}

-In both cases you can copy to clickboard the yaml shown using the button at the top left corner.
+In both cases you can copy to clipboard the yaml shown using the button at the top left corner.

 ### Viewing pipeline metrics